 What are City Cards?

-City Cards are printed coupons sold by the government or private entities which allows the holder of the card to use the public transport, visit few sightseeing places, a lot many museums, tied-up food chains and discounts on shopping.
+City Cards are printed coupons sold by the government or private entities which allows the holder of the card to use public transport, visit few sightseeing places, a lot many museums, tied-up food chains, and discounts on shopping.

 The whole reason why City Cards came into existence is that they were able to sell the whole package at a lesser price than you would have paid individually.
 For example: Suppose the price you would pay individually for all the things covered by the City Card in Rome is 50 Euros, with the City card, you will get the same at around 38-40 Euros.

 The discount might seem non-debatable but what we should debate about is, will we spend those 38-40 Euros or are we better off otherwise?

 What are the things covered under a City Card?

 The City Cards cover many things but not everything.
 Some City Cards cover the irrelevant or the least visited places.
 Some City Cards don’t cover the major places which, for sure, you are going to spend on.
 Example: Paris Pass doesn’t cover Eiffel tower (what a pity!).
 So even if you buy those cards, you will have to spend 11 Euros to cover the Eiffel tower.

 The City Cards usually cover the public transport of the city.
 This, though, comes with a caveat, the caveat is that airport transfers are usually not included with the city card.
 You can take the metro or shuttle to reach your destination (if under a budget) or take a taxi if you can spend a good enough amount.

 Is the City Card worth buying or are we better off not buying it?

 To answer this question, let us take an